How to Ward Off a Cold, According to 6 Health Editors

 "I heard from a friend that you should eat raw garlic at the first sign of a cold because it activates your immune system, so when I started getting sick before a big work thing, I tried it.
 Only I chewed the clove rather than swallowing it whole (what you’re supposed to do).
 BIG mistake.
 It burns your mouth and throat.
-The next day my symptoms exploded and then I felt better in 3 days.
-So it does work…if you don’t mind sweating it out (and smelling like garlic bread for 48 hours.)" —Lisa Lombardi, executive editor
+The next day my symptoms exploded and then I felt better in three days.
+So it does work… if you don’t mind sweating it out (and smelling like garlic bread for 48 hours.)"

 Hydrate, hydrate, hydrate

 "I’m all about hot lemon water when I’m starting to feel less than myself.
 If I feel like I need an extra boost, I add a dash of cayenne pepper to my cup.
 Talk about a serious sinus-opener!"